cgosec/FWParser/README.md

 **-z, --disable-validation**

-Disable the IP Validation.
-This is only recommented for processing e.g. DNS or Proxy Logs where the destination or source is no IP
+Disable the IP-Validation.
+This is only recommented for processing e.g. DNS or Proxy logs where the destination or source is no IP

 **-m, --connection-map**